Ariazonaa/proxmox-monitoring-script/README.md

 This project is still in development, and some features may not work as expected.
 I am continuously working to improve the script and welcome feedback and suggestions.

----

-This description is now in English and includes all the pertinent details.